andreza-vilar/LP2/README.md

 5. **Learn Debugging Techniques**: Develop debugging skills to identify and resolve issues in Java programs.

-6. **Promote the Use of Automated Unit Testing**: Comprehend the importance of automated unit testing and learn how to write tests to verify class and method behavior.

-7. **Learn to Generate Code Documentation**: Utilize code documentation tools like Javadoc to create clear and readable source code documentation.
+6. **Learn to Generate Code Documentation**: Utilize code documentation tools like Javadoc to create clear and readable source code documentation.

 ## Labs